ZelphirKaltstahl/racket-markdown-blog/README.md

 I got some fancy text as well!
 ```

+## Configuring the blog application

+There is a YAML configuration file in the `blog` directory.
+Here is an overview of what the contained settings do:

+**TODO**

 ## Future improvements

 * Some kind of navigation would be cool.
 Maybe something fancy like a word cloud based on existing blog entries or maybe simply some list of links to tags somewhere or clickable dates which filter posts.